d20043-sketch/Dent_GPA/README.md

 ## 🛠️ How It Works

-1.  **Select Semester:** Choose which semester you are currently in.
+1.  **Select Completed Semesters:** Choose how many semesters you have completed.
-2.  **Input Semester GPA:** Enter the GPA for your completed semesters.
+2.  **Input Semester GPAs:** Enter the GPA for each completed semester.
-3.  **View Forecast:** The app calculates your current standing and projects the required average for remaining semesters.
+3.  **View Results:** The app calculates your current CGPA.
+4.  **View Honours Forecast:** See what average GPA you need in remaining semesters to achieve First Class, Second Upper, etc.
-    * ✅ **On Track:** You are safe to maintain current performance.
+    * ✅ **On Track:** You can maintain current performance.
     * ❌ **Unattainable:** The goal is mathematically unreachable (requires > 4.0).
     * **Specific GPA Required:** Shows the exact average needed in upcoming semesters.